John Fekner

-John Fekner (born 1950 in New York City) is an American artist known for his spray painted environmental and conceptual outdoor works.
+John Fekner (born 1950) is an American artist known for his spray painted environmental and conceptual outdoor works.

 Fekner's has created paintings, cast paper reliefs, video, music recordings and performance works, sculpture, photography and computer-generated work.
 Fekner has addressed issues involving concepts of perception and transformation, as well as specific environmental and sociological concerns such as urban decay, greed, chemical pollutants, mass media and Native American Indians.

+The street art and stencil graffiti pionier Fekner is one of the first artists who painted uncommissioned works in public space that were of huge size.
+Before people talked about street art Fekner labeled himself "environmental conceptual artist".

 Early life

 Fekner began writing poetry as a young teenager, and his first outdoor graffiti in 1968 were the words Itchycoo Park painted at Gorman Park 85th Street Park in Jackson Heights, Queens.
 Along with his accomplices on the park house roof, he painted the phrase in large white letters across the front of the building.
 Fekner appropriated the name of the popular hit written and recorded by the Small Faces about a park in Newham, England.
 Subsequently, the Jackson Heights local football team took the name, Itchycoo Chiefs in the 1970s.
 Ten years later, Fekner used the park as a base for his stencils projects.
 In May 1978, he curated the Detective Show with help from the Institute for Art and Urban Resources (P.S.
 1).
 A group of thirty artists including Gordon Matta-Clark, Don Leicht, Len Bellinger, Lucio Pozzi, Lou Forgione, Richard Artschwager, Frances Hynes, Karen Shaw and Claudia De Monte hid art and created subtle art work in situ throughout the park.